 - Professional quality

-- Direct Super
+- Tarps Direct

 10 Best Tarps

-With a professional military grade, this 20 x 20-foot tarp provides a silver side to block the sun, and the black side will work wonders when it comes to protecting your valuables.
+With a professional military grade, this 20 x 20-foot tarp provides a silver side to block the sun, while the black side will work wonders when it comes to protecting your valuables.
 Although it’s thick, it’s not extremely heavy.
 The aluminum grommets are spaced far enough apart to assure security when it’s tied down and it will keep most of the water out.
 Not only could you use this one for protection when storing lawn equipment, firewood, and your boat, but it makes the perfect ground cover under a tent as well.

 With 14 mils, this tarp resists holes caused from uneven terrain and the edges are reinforced to avoid tearing.
 Since the grommets are made of aluminum, the chances of them holding out longer than the tarp are slim, but they are rust proof, so they will last longer than you would expect.